Walk Through Rapid COVID Tests for Travel in Banff

 In most cases, yes, even vaccinated people need a negative COVID test to travel.
 COVID-19 vaccinations are still not widely available around the world and many countries still require a negative test.
 Again, please contact the local authorities at your travel destination to confirm.

 Yes, our drive-thru COVID testing service is designed to help travellers.
 Recreational travel is opening up for those who can provide proof of a negative rapid test.
 But testing at the airport terminal is stressful and expensive!
 Our drive-thru COVID testing service is more convenient and less expensive.

 Do I need to book an appointment?

 No appointment is required to use our drive-thru COVID testing service.
-Just buy your test in advance on our website and come to our Calgary testing location during our hours of operation.
+Just buy your test in advance on our website and come to our Montreal testing location during our hours of operation.